Teaching & Learning Center (TLC)

 The MC Reading Collaborative is an educational book club designed to engage employees in critical thinking and discussion around a text that can be applied to their role at the college.
 Interested participants will read a common text then meet a few times to discuss how the content impacts their professional practices.

-If your department or division would like to participate in a custom Reading Collaborative on a different text, complete the TLC Request Form.
+If your department or division would like to participate in a custom Reading Collaborative on a different text, contact the TLC.

 Training Series, Events & Awards